BenjaminKellerDev/cs260-FamilyMemoryBox/notes.md

         }
     }, [location.pathname])
 ```
 I think that when I add real authentication, the issue may go away.
-I'm not sure how I can set myself up for implementing it better, but ill see by the end of the phase.
+I'm not sure how I can set myself up for implementing it better, but i'll see by the end of the phase.

+It's been quite fun to turn html blocks into jsx functions and watch them get dynamically added, I'm starting to see the power of javascript!

+I learned more about the react DOM relationship when adding a useState function to the checkboxes on the drafting page caused the checkboxes to stop working.
+It turns out React was re-rending the checkbox a few millisecond after the function was called causing it's state to go back to default.
+I had to add this to the attributes in order for React to update the DOM ```checked={storyTags.includes(name)}``` In the discord Prof. Jensen recommend to another student to keep the form elements for accessability purposes.
+So perhaps a good practice might be always using ```e.preventDefault()``` in order to keep React in control and reduce side effects(is this the right term?).
+Anyways, exciting stuff!s